The images in this article were taken pre-COVID-19.

 10) Document your experience

-You can capture the moment by writing, painting, taking a photograph or a video.
-Whatever your preference, what matters most is that you keep a record of your trip, and process what you are experiencing.
+You can capture your favourite moments abroad by writing, painting, taking a photograph or a video.
+Whatever your preference, what matters most is that you keep a record of your trip, and process what you’re experiencing.

 This can make for a more meaningful and memorable volunteer trip, and will help to jog your memory when sharing your experience with your family and friends back home.